Holiday inspiration currently loading...

 Passing through John o’ Groats, as well as some of our favourite historical sites along the way, meander down Scotland’s north east coast on another of the country’s superb touring roads.
 Views out across the North Sea to your left, the undulating countryside to your right, you’re in for another unforgettable day on the road.

-It’s a fairly short hop from Dornoch to Inverness, the long way around the Beauly Firth, with several interesting stops to make along the way.
+It’s a fairly short hop from Dornoch or Cromarty to Inverness.
+Perhaps take the long way around the Beauly Firth, with several interesting stops to make along the way.
 Then you can drop off your rental car and catch your homeward flight at Inverness airport.

 Starting with flights from London to Inverness, then follow the North Coast 500 driving route in a clockwise direction, spending two nights in the picturesque village of Shieldaig, followed by one in Sutherland, two in the northern town of Thurso, and finishing off with two nights in Dornoch.